codeniko/JsonPathKt/README.md

 *filter operations* and *in-path functions* to focus on what matters most: modern fast value extractions from JSON objects.
 Up to **2x more efficient** in most cases; see [Benchmarks](#benchmarks).

-In order to make the library functional programming friendly, JsonPathLite returns `null` instead of throwing exceptions while evaluating a path against a JSON object.
+In order to make the library functional programming friendly, JsonPathKt returns `null` instead of throwing exceptions while evaluating a path against a JSON object.
 Throwing exceptions breaks flow control and should be reserved for exceptional errors only.